-13 Specialty item distribution includes the practice of selling or giving to consumers noncigarette items, such as T-shirts, caps, sunglasses, key chains, lighters, and sporting goods.
+&lt;sup>12 Specialty item distribution includes the practice of selling or giving to consumers noncigarette items, such as T-shirts, caps, sunglasses, key chains, lighters, and sporting goods.
 When the distribution of such items is combined with the sale of cigarettes, such as when a noncigarette item is blister-packed to packages of cigarettes, the associated expenditures are reported under retail-value-added.

-Pursuant to the 1998 Tobacco Master Settlement Agreement with the attorneys general of 46 states, major tobacco companies, including all those from which the Commission then collected cigarette advertising and promotional data, agreed to not distribute branded non-tobacco promotional items.
+Pursuant to the 1998 Tobacco Master Settlement Agreement with the attorneys general of 46 states, major tobacco companies, including all those from which the Commission then collected cigarette advertising and promotional data, agreed not to distribute branded non-tobacco promotional items.
 Subsequently, the distribution of such items was also prohibited by regulations promulgated pursuant to the Tobacco Control Act.
 See 21 C.F.R. § 1140.34(a).
-Nevertheless, due to misunderstandings, since 2002, some of the companies misreported that they incurred expenses for branded specialty item distribution.
-Because all such expenditures were misreported, the Commission has deleted the branded specialty item distribution category from Tables 2A through 2F and reallocated the expenditures in that category pursuant to instructions from the individual companies.
+Nevertheless, due to misunderstandings, some of the companies misreported for a number of years that they incurred expenses for branded specialty item distribution.
+Because all such expenditures were misreported, the Commission has deleted the branded specialty item distribution category from Tables 2A through 2G and reallocated the expenditures in that category pursuant to instructions from the individual companies.
 Where the companies were unable to properly reallocate the expenditures, they were moved to the "Other" expenditure category.

-14 The Commission has learned that for many years the companies have been reporting consumer engagement in adult-only facilities under this adult-only public entertainment category even when such activities do not entail any entertainment.
-Also, at some point the companies stopped sponsoring any entertainment in adult-only facilities.
-We are unable to separate or distinguish prior expenditures on adult-only entertainment from adult-only consumer engagement.
+&lt;sup>13 The Commission learned last year that the companies had been reporting consumer engagement in adult-only facilities under this adult-only public entertainment category even when such activities do not entail any entertainment.
+Also, at some point, the companies stopped sponsoring any not reporting expenditures on adult-only public entertainment in 2016, because only one company reported spending in that category.
+For 2015 and 2016, the companies reported that they made no expenditures on public entertainment events taking place outside of adult-only facilities.

-sponsorships.
-15 Since 2012, all the companies have also stated that they spent no money on endorsements and testimonials.
+As they have since 2010, all reporting companies stated that in 2016 they spent no money on sponsorships.
+Since 1989, all of the companies have stated that they spent no money on endorsements and testimonials.

-The companies reported spending \$335.6 million on coupons to reduce the retail cost of cigarettes in 2015, an increase from the \$254.8 million spent in 2014.
-16
+The companies reported spending \$380.0 million in 2016 on coupons to reduce the retail cost of cigarettes, an increase from the \$345.6 million spent in 2015.

-Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus item is distributed at retail when the cigarettes are purchased.
-As they have each year since 2011, the companies reported spending no money in 2015 on retail-value-added involving bonus cigarettes.
-Similarly, each year since 2010, the companies reported spending no money on retail-value-added promotions involving non-cigarette items.
-17 In 2015, the companies reported spending no money on telephone advertising, a decrease from the \$65,000 they reported in 2014.
-This category includes costs associated with telemarketing calls or the operation of incoming telephone lines for consumers to participate in promotions or hear pre-recorded product messages.
+Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus is distributed to consumers at retail when the cigarettes are purchased.
+As they have each year since 2011, the companies reported spending no money in 2016 on retail-value-added involving bonus cigarettes.
+Each year from 2010 until 2015, the companies reported spending no money on retail-value-added promotions involving non-cigarette items.
+In 2016, the Commission expanded this category to include discounts such as "buy two, save 20 cents per gallon of gasoline."
+In 2016, the companies reported spending \$633,000 on retail-value-added expenditures for promotions involving free or discounted noncigarette items.